lol768/jQuery-QueryBuilder/README.md

 #### Run

-Install Node dependencies `npm install` then run `grunt` in the root directory to generate production files inside `dist`.
+Install Node dependencies `
+` then run `grunt` in the root directory to generate production files inside `dist`.

 #### Options